The Infertility Gal

 My name is Danielle, and I just wanted to say welcome to 'The Infertility Gal' where I aim to bring useful resources and create a powerful tool for people who are navigating their own infertility journeys.

-My personal infertility journey began in 2023 when I was diagnosed with Polycystic Ovarian Syndrome, commonly known as PCOS, in my late 20s.
+My personal infertility journey began in 2023 when I was diagnosed with Polycystic Ovarian Syndrome (PCOS) now known as Polyendocrine Metabolic Ovarian Syndrome (PMOS) in my late 20's.

 We received even more devastating infertility news in late 2024 when Phil, who is in his mid-30s, was diagnosed with Azoospermia, a male factor infertility issue.